Izenda7Series/Angular2Starterkit/README.md

 ### A. This is a simple example using a project template with Izenda Embedded into it.
 This repository is only an example of integrating Izenda into another application.
 The project template used in this scenario is used as a substitute for your application.
 This repository shows examples of how you might embed Izenda into your application.

- :warning: **The Angular2Starterkit is designed for demonstration purposes and should not be used as an ‚Äúas-is‚Äù fully-integrated solution.
+ :warning: **The Angular2Starterkit is designed for demonstration purposes and should not be used as an ìas-isî fully-integrated solution.
 You can use the kit for reference or a baseline but ensure that security and customization meet the standards of your company.**

  :note: **The Izenda configuration database script provided is currently configured for Version 2.6.20 of Izenda.**